Costs in criminal matters

 Limit on circumstances when costs may be awarded against a public informant

-Restrictions are placed on awarding professional costs (as defined in Criminal Procedure Act) in favour of a defendant in committal proceedings (s 117 Criminal Procedure Act) or summary proceedings (s 214 Criminal Procedure Act).
-The test is essentially the same and picks up the test from the Justices Act, requiring the court to be satisfied it is just and reasonable on one of the following grounds to award costs:
+Restrictions are placed on awarding professional costs (as defined in s 211 Criminal Procedure Act) in favour of a defendant in committal proceedings (s 117(1)) or summary proceedings (s 214(1)), against police and public officers including council employees acting in an official capacity, and RSPCA officers.
+The test requires the court to be satisfied it is just and reasonable to award costs on one of the following grounds:

-• that other exceptional circumstances relating to the conduct of the proceedings by the prosecution justify an award of costs.
+• other exceptional circumstances relating to the conduct of the proceedings by the prosecution justify an award of costs.

-That the investigation into the alleged offence was conducted in an unreasonable or improper manner.
+Investigation into alleged offence conducted in unreasonable or improper manner (ss 117(1)(a), 214(1)(a))

-Proceedings initiated without reasonable cause
+Proceedings initiated without reasonable cause (ss 117(1)(b), 214(1)(b))

-Unreasonable failure to investigate relevant exculpatory matters
+Unreasonable failure to investigate relevant exculpatory matters (ss 117(1)(c), 214(1)(c))

-Other exceptional circumstances relating to the conduct of the proceedings
+Other exceptional circumstances relating to the conduct of the proceedings (ss 117(1)(d), 214(1)(d))

-Exceptional circumstances mean what it says as a matter of ordinary English.
+“Exceptional circumstances” means what it says as a matter of ordinary English.
 Mere proffering of no evidence is not enough, nor is mere reliance on exculpatory statements of the defendant.
-Neither is remarkable in itself or in combination: Dong v Hughes [2005] NSWSC 84.
+Neither is remarkable in itself or in combination: Dong v Hughes [2005] NSWSC 84 at [48].

 “Just and reasonable”